Popular Posts

 3. Copy public key to linuxnode1 ssh-copy-id linuxnode1.local.vanguard.com

-4. Install pywinrm to manage Windows nodes pip3 install "pywinrm>=0.3.0"
+4. Install pywinrm for managing Windows nodes pip3 install "pywinrm>=0.3.0"

 5. Import windows module collection ansible-galaxy collection install ansible.windows